JoseffEvans/sobject-object-explore/README.md

 This extension provides a quick look up refrence for your Salesforce organisaion's sobject definitions.

+This is an early verion of the extension and is still in development

 # Features
 - A read-only GUI for SObject definitions
 - Search features